MRI-to-CT synthesis using drifting models: Results

 \subsection{Results on SynthRAD2023 dataset}

 On the more diverse SynthRAD2023 dataset, the proposed drifting model again yields superior quantitative performance, achieving high SSIM and PSNR with low RMSE.
 Compared to UNet, VAE, WGAN‑GP, and PPFM, drifting substantially improves structural fidelity and intensity accuracy, and it further improves over DDIM and FastDDPM despite their strong baseline performance.
 Qualitative examples in Figure \ref{fig_3} show that drifting better captures pelvic bone geometry and soft‑tissue contrast under varying anatomies and acquisition conditions, whereas competing methods either over‑smooth high‑contrast regions or introduce spurious texture in low‑dose areas.
+Drifting models on image space and feature space also obtain comparative results.
+Differing from results on Gold Atlas datset, results on SynthRAD2023 show slightly better results for the drifting model on feature space.

 Figure \ref{fig_3} also demonstrates that the drifting model maintains robust performance across different patients, with consistent depiction of sacral curvature, femoral heads, and rectal filling patterns that closely match the ground‑truth CT.
 Even in challenging cases with atypical positioning or metallic implants, drifting introduces fewer streaks and unnatural intensity transitions than GAN‑based and other diffusion baselines, supporting its generalizability beyond the controlled Gold Atlas cohort.